-Galindo studied and earned several proficiency degrees in silk screening, hand blocking and embroidery work on fabrics at the Fuji Institute in Florence, Italy.
-She was also chosen among many candidates to be earn the first paid internships at the Salvatore Ferragamo and Roberto Cavalii silk screening studios outside of Florence, Italy.
-Galindo was invited to study at the Kyoto Costume Institute in Kyoto, Japan, examining contemporary Japanese designers and 21st century fabric making.
+Elizabeth studied and earned several proficiency credentials in silk screening, hand blocking and embroidery work on fabrics at the Fuji Institute in Florence, Italy.
+She was also chosen among many candidates to be earn the first paid internships at the Salvatore Ferragamo and Roberto Cavalii's silk screening studios outside of Florence, Italy.
+She was invited to study at the Kyoto Costume Institute in Kyoto, Japan, examining contemporary Japanese designers and 21st century fabric making.
 Dr. Galindo has been a guest lecturer at FIDM in Los Angeles and San Francisco, University of Reading in England, Pitti Museum in Florence, Italy.
-Dr. Galindo speaks on The Relationship between Fashion and Costume Design in Film and her love of bias cut clothing, which changed the look of Hollywood glamour forever.
+Dr. Galindo speaks on the relationship between fashion and costume Design in Film and her love of bias cut clothing, which changed the look of Hollywood glamour forever.

-Galindo is currently working with Special Event planner Preston Bailey on writing a book on “The History of the Wedding Gown in World Cultures” for the Wedding Planning Institute.
-She is also working with two private clients cataloging and appraising 10,000 pieces of Haute Couture dating back to the 1900s thru 2010.
+Elizabeth is currently working with Lovegevity Inc. on writing a book titled “The History of the Wedding Gown in World Cultures” for the Wedding Planning Institute.
+She is also working with several private clients cataloging and appraising 15,000 pieces of apparel dating back to the 1900s thru 2012.

 Her current research focuses on the role of artisanal craft skills in the creation of ‘authenticity’ in historical film.